msv-lab/angelix/doc/TestAbstraction.md

         return 0;
     }

-Output values are wrapped with `ANGELIX_OUTPUT` macro providing type and label of the expression.
-Reachibility can be captured using `ANGELIX_REACHABLE` macro and label.
-You also need to provide a default definition for these macros, so that the program remains compilable:
+Output expressions are wrapped with `ANGELIX_OUTPUT` macro providing their type and label.
+Reachibility can be captured using `ANGELIX_REACHABLE` macro with label.
+You also need to provide default definitions for these macros, so that the program remains compilable:

     #include <stdio.h>